National Library of Australia Fellowships | National Library of Australia (NLA)

 National Library of Australia Fellowships will:

-Up to 8 funded NLA Fellowships are available in the 2025 round.
-Three are for research on any subject, and 3 are for particular fields of research.
-The funded NLA Fellowships available are:
+Up to 8 funded NLA Fellowships are available in 2026.
+Four are for research on any subject, and four are for identified fields of research.
+The Fellowships available are:

-• Any subject: 3 fellowships on any subject, supported by the Stokes Family.
+• Any subject: 3 Fellowships supported by the Stokes Family; one supported by the Alan Ives Bequest

-• Australian literature: one fellowship for research in Australian Literature, supported by the Ray Mathew and Eva Kollsman Trust.
+• Australian literature: one Fellowship supported by the Ray Mathew and Eva Kollsman Trust

-• Australian rural, regional or environmental history: one fellowship for research in Australian rural, regional or environmental history, in memory of Professor Ivor Jones.
+• Australian rural, regional or environmental history: one Fellowship in memory of Professor Ivor Jones

 What Fellows receive

-• High resolution copies of collection materials for publication or other public uses (subject to copyright, licensing and access conditions).
+• A Copies Direct allowance of $1,500 for high resolution digital copies of collection materials for publication or other public uses (subject to copyright, licensing and access conditions).

 How to apply